Understanding Bankruptcy

 What is bankruptcy?

 Bankruptcy is the legal process by which you are declared insolvent, meaning you owe more than your assets are worth.
 The process is overseen by a Licensed Insolvency Trustee (LIT).
 They oversee the sale of any assets that you have that do not qualify for exemption in the province or territory where you live.
-The proceeds of those sales are used to repay your creditors, then the remaining balances on the debts included in your bankruptcy are discharged.
+The proceeds of those sales are used to repay your creditors, and then the remaining balances on the debts included in your bankruptcy are discharged.

-How to file bankruptcy
+How to file for bankruptcy

 Step 1: Contact a Licensed Insolvency Trustee (LIT)

-The government provides a helpful tool to find a licensed insolvency trustee in your area.
 You should look them up online before choosing one to see if there are any positive or negative reviews about them.
-You can find reviews on sites such as Yelp, Google, and others.
+You can find reviews on sites such as Google, Reddit, Trust PIlot, and the Better Business Bureau.

 Step 2: Gather your paperwork

-When you meet with your Licensed Insolvency Trustee, they will go through your finances with you to determine if you are insolvent.
-With that in mind, you need copies of personal documents including tax forms, pay stubs, proof of income, expenses.
+To do this, you will need copies of personal documents, including tax forms, pay stubs, proof of income, and expenses.
 They may need more depending on your financial situation, employment, and assets.

 Step 3: Meet with your trustee

-At the end of the meeting, if you decide to move forward, the trustee will file the bankruptcy application and all the necessary paperwork with the Office of the Superintendent of Bankruptcy Canada.
+At this stage, the trustee will file the bankruptcy application and all the necessary paperwork on your behalf with the Office of the Superintendent of Bankruptcy Canada.

 Once it is filed, the trustee will begin overseeing the legal obligations for your bankruptcy.
-You will stop making payments and any legal action against you, including wage garnishment, will end.
-Unless a meeting of creditors is requested, you will skip to Step 5.
+You will stop making payments, and any legal action against you, including wage garnishment, will end.
+They will also contact your creditors.
+After you’ve filed for bankruptcy, your creditors are prohibited from contacting you or garnishing wages.

-Step 4: Meet with your creditors (possibly)
+Step 5: Meet with your creditors (possibly)

 If a majority of your creditors (dollar-based) agree, your bankruptcy will proceed.